Unsolved: The Mysterious Disappearance of Santiago Flight 513

 Another of Several Unsolved Aviation Mysteries

-It’s not unheard of for planes to disappear, though there’s usually evidence of what probably happens during those events to indicate that the plane has crashed — debris, luggage, or, at a minimum, records of the pilot radioing for help…
+Throughout aviation history, it’s not unheard of for planes to disappear, though there’s usually evidence of what probably happened during those events to indicate that a plane crash occurred — debris, luggage, or, at a minimum, records of the pilot radioing for help.

-It was thought that Santiago Flight 513 would go the way of the unexplained vanishing aircraft — after all, no one expects an airplane to finally land after 35 years missing.
+It was thought that the Santiago Flight 513 mystery would go the way of the unexplained vanishing aircraft — after all, no one expects an airplane to finally land after 35 years missing.
 And it, too, disappeared without a trace, devoid of any communication with airport bases, and showing no signs of distress.
+The calm departure and lack of distress signals made this disappearance all the more unsettling for investigators and family members.

 What Happened to Santiago Flight 513?